nocomplexity/SecurityArchitecture/06-secmodels.rst

 It is recommended that you specify in your solution architecture the attack vectors that apply to your use case.
-Remember to put the explanation of the attack vectors used in an appendix, since not all your stakeholders will know what e.g. ‘Spoofing’ is.
+Remember to put the explanation of the attack vectors used in an appendix, since not all your stakeholders know what e.g. ‘Spoofing’ is.

 HTTPS Interception
 -------------------